-They’d been dating six weeks and he was the perfect man.
+They’d been dating six weeks, and he was the perfect man.
 Except for his voting; conservative.
 Oh, and maybe his high-mindedness.
 But other than that, perfect.
 She, after all, was far from perfect.
 Slightly overweight, multiple jobs, short, especially as compared to him.
-But really, looking at him as he slept, she was ecstatic that her singleton days were now over.
+But, looking at him as he slept, she was ecstatic that her singleton days were now over.

 “If I let you sleep, can we do something special tomorrow?”
-Tomorrow was Sunday and she really wanted to have lunch with him.
+Tomorrow was Sunday, and she desperately wanted to have lunch with him.
 Not just lunch, but a picnic, on Primrose Hill, near Regent’s Park.
 With wine.
 Not too much to ask, really.
-She’d plan it, pick up the food from the deli at Shepherd Foods on Regent’s Park Road and she already had the wine.
-In her mind it would be like The Sound of Music; just she and Mark, on a lovely picnic, in the lovely park.
+She’d plan it, pick up the food from the deli at Shepherd Foods on Regent’s Park Road, and she already had the wine.
+In her mind, it would be like The Sound of Music; just she and Mark, on a lovely picnic, in the lovely park.

 His reply was a mumbled, “Yes.
 Now go find something to do for an hour.”